hemantjava/Prep2025/Theory/Poject.md

 AUDIT: logs and tracks processing activities.

 Purpose:
-To collect structured data from blood cancer patients, store it in a data lake, and support analytics for early-stage cancer symptoms detection and research.
+To collect structured data from patients, store it in a data lake, and support analytics for early-stage cancer symptoms detection and research.

 Key Tech: